-13) FAIR VALUE MEASUREMENTS
+12) FAIR VALUE MEASUREMENTS

-The table below presents our assets and liabilities measured at fair value on a recurring basis at December 31, 2022 and 2021.
+The table below presents our assets and liabilities measured at fair value on a recurring basis at December 31, 2023 and 2022.
 These assets and liabilities have been categorized according to the three-level fair value hierarchy established by the FASB, which prioritizes the inputs used in measuring fair value.
 Level 1 is based on publicly quoted prices for the asset or liability in active markets.
-Level 2 is based on inputs that are observable other than quoted market prices in active markets, such as quoted prices for the asset or liability in inactive markets or quoted prices for similar assets or liabilities.
+Level 2 is based on inputs that are observable other than quoted market prices in active markets, such as quoted prices for the asset or liability in inactive markets.
 Level 3 is based on unobservable inputs reflecting our own assumptions about the assumptions that market participants would use in pricing the asset or liability.
 All of our assets and liabilities that are measured at fair value on a recurring basis use Level 2 inputs.
 The fair value of foreign currency hedges is determined based on the present value of future cash flows using observable inputs including foreign currency exchange rates.
 The fair value of deferred compensation liabilities is determined based on the fair value of the investments elected by employees.

-At December 31, 2022
+At December 31, 2023 2 2022

 Assets:

-Foreign currency hedges \$ 39 \$ 23
+Foreign currency hedges \$ 40 \$ 39

-Total Assets \$ 39 \$ 23
+Total Assets \$ 40 \$ 39

 Liabilities:

-Deferred compensation \$ 336 \$ 435
+Deferred compensation \$ 366 \$ 336

-Foreign currency hedges 83 29
+Foreign currency hedges 30 83

-Total Liabilities \$ 419 \$ 464
+Total Liabilities \$ 396 \$ 419